reshwanthind/EcoSort/Readme.md

 ---

-## 📊 Visualization
+## 📊 Visualizations

-Training generates:
+The project automatically generates:

 - Accuracy vs Epochs
 - Loss vs Epochs
+- Confusion Matrix
+- Classification Report

-Graphs are saved automatically in the `results/` directory.
+All outputs are saved inside the `results/` directory.

+---

+## 📌 Future Improvements

+- Transfer learning with models like ResNet, EfficientNet, or MobileNet
+- Hyperparameter tuning to improve validation accuracy
+- Deployment as a web app using Flask, FastAPI, or Streamlit
+- Mobile or edge-device inference optimization

 ---

 ## 📝 License

 This project is licensed under the MIT License.